 A string represents alphanumeric data and can include letters, numbers, spaces, or other types of characters.
 A string can also be thought of as plain text.
 All the characters in a string are considered text even if the characters are digits.

-Any string whose length varies from value to value and contains any character.
+Any string whose length varies from value to value and contains Unicode characters.

 There are several different numeric data types including integers, decimals, floats, and doubles.
 Numeric data types do not have adjustable lengths except for Fixed Decimal.

 |Byte||A unit of data that is 8 binary digits (bits) long.
 A byte field is a positive whole number that falls within the range 0 thru 255, or 28||0, 1, 2, 3....253, 254, 255|

 A numeric value without a decimal equal to 2 bytes, or -(215) to (215)-1

 |â32,768 to 32,767|